ArthurNvs/java-web-caelum/README.md

-# Java Web main specs
+# Java Web - Basis

 Reviewing with this project:
 * JDBC - DB connection